Intensive animal farming: Cattle

-There are many potential impacts on human health due to the modern cattle industrial agriculture system.
-There are concerns surrounding the antibiotics and growth hormones used, increased E. coli contamination, higher saturated fat contents in the meat because of the feed, and also environmental concerns.

 As of 2010, in the U.S. 766,350 producers participate in raising beef.
 The beef industry is segmented with the bulk of the producers participating in raising beef calves.
 Beef calves are generally raised in small herds, with over 90% of the herds having less than 100 head of cattle.
 Fewer producers participate in the finishing phase which often occurs in a feedlot, but nonetheless there are 82,170 feedlots in the United States.

+Young cattle may begin by grazing with their mothers.
+Once cattle obtain an entry-level weight, about 650 lb, they are transferred from the range to a feedlot to be fed a specialized animal feed which can include corn byproducts, barley, soy and other grains as well as alfalfa and cottonseed meal.
+Typical industrial production mixes will include premixes composed of microingredients such as vitamins, minerals, chemical preservatives, antibiotics, fermentation products, and other essential ingredients that are purchased from premix companies, usually in sacked form, for blending into commercial rations.

+There are many potential impacts on human health from intensive cattle farming.
+Prophylactic antibiotics can be a source of antibiotic resistance.
+The intensive feeding systems lead to more E. coli contamination, and increased saturated fat in the meat due to grain-based diets.
+The environmental impacts also pose indirect health risks.

 Aquaculture

 Integrated multi-trophic aquaculture (IMTA), also called integrated aquaculture, is a practice in which the by-products (wastes) from one species are recycled to become inputs (fertilizers, food) for another, making aquaculture intensive.
 Fed aquaculture (e.g. fish and shrimp) is combined with inorganic extractive (e.g. seaweed) and organic extractive (e.g. shellfish) aquaculture to create balanced systems for environmental sustainability (biomitigation), economic stability (product diversification and risk reduction) and social acceptability (better management practices).

 The system is multi-trophic as it makes use of species from different trophic or nutritional level, unlike traditional aquaculture.

 Ideally, the biological and chemical processes in such a system should balance.
 This is achieved through the appropriate selection and proportions of different species providing different ecosystem functions.
 The co-cultured species should not just be biofilters, but harvestable crops of commercial value.
 A working IMTA system should result in greater production for the overall system, based on mutual benefits to the co-cultured species and improved ecosystem health, even if the individual production of some of the species is lower compared to what could be reached in monoculture practices over a short-term period.